St. Scholastica's Academy, Pampanga

-The St. Scholastica's Academy or simply "St. Scho" is a private Catholic education institution run by the Congregation of the Missionary Benedictine Sisters of Tutzing in San Fernando City, Pampanga, Philippines.
+The St. Scholastica's Academy is a private Catholic education institution run by the Congregation of the Missionary Benedictine Sisters of Tutzing in San Fernando City, Pampanga, Philippines.
 It was founded in June 1925 by the Benedictine Sisters.

 History

 St. Scholastica's Academy of Pampanga is the third Benedictine school established in the Philippines.
 Formerly known as the Assumption Academy, it was established in June 1925 in the house of the Singian family.
 The high school department was added in school year 1926-27.
 In March 1930, the first secondary graduates of the Assumption Academy were presented.
 The Alumni/Alumnae and present students of this school include sons/daughters and granddaughters/son of businessmen, politicians, and prominent figures in Pampanga.

 Due to the large number of enrollees, and the zeal of its biggest benefactor, Monsignor Prudencio David, the school was relocated to its second site in 1931, and ownership of the school was passed on to the Benedictine Sisters in 1938.
 With the outbreak of World War II, the building was used as a military hospital.
 In 1966, the school was renamed St. Scholastica's Academy of Pampanga.
 The school was transferred to a bigger site in 1972, leaving the old building without occupants.
 This school is exclusively for girls only but, due to the clamor of the parents of the female students, now, St. Scholastica's Academy (SSA) is accepting boys but only for grade school.
 Though recently, the school has plans on removing its girls-exclusive title and accepting boys in high school.
 But this is yet to be decided and as of now, a survey was conducted among the grade school boys if they want to continue their high school studies in St. Scholastica's Academy.
+In school year 2022, the school now accepts high school boys but only if they are former grade school students SSA.